Confessions of a Costume Curator

 An antique textile dealer once told me about a woman who called her, wanting to sell a black dress worn by her great-great-grandmother, who had died in the 1850s.
 Not another Victorian black dress, the dealer thought, rolling her eyes.
 The caller continued: “My great-great-grandmother was a slave.”
 The dealer nearly dropped the phone in shock, then invited the caller to name her price; documented slave clothes are as rare as Victorian black dresses are commonplace.
 The lesson was that sometimes, it’s the woman—or man—who makes the clothes, not the other way around.
 In other words, every wedding dress is special, but only Kate Middleton’s wedding dress could bring in $15 million in ticket sales during just two months on display at Buckingham Palace.

 To most people, a preoccupation with clothing is superficial, if not borderline immoral; even the Bible asks: “Why do you worry about clothes?”
 But fashion historians are more inclined to agree with Oscar Wilde’s line from The Picture of Dorian Gray: “It is only shallow people who do not judge by appearances.”
 Though some may see our jobs as frivolous, curators understand that clothes reveal ineffable truths about not just individual lives, but also collective values and experiences.
-Garments act as totems and taboos and retain their power to impress or intimidate long after they were first worn.
+Garments act as totems and taboos, and retain their power to impress or intimidate long after they were first worn.
 Things like Ku Klux Klan robes and Nazi uniforms are collected but rarely displayed by museums, precisely because they so powerfully evoke events and emotions most would prefer to forget.
 At the same time, old clothes acquire new and problematic meanings over time.
 Many museums are now reluctant to display fur garments because they may offend animal lovers, even though fur has been an integral element of dress for thousands of years.

 Thanks to modern technology and the efforts of specialist textile scientists, curators can now appreciate historical garments in ways their original beholders and wearers could not.
 Polarizing microscopes and high-resolution digital images reveal textures, weaves, and threads invisible to the naked eye.
 Cutting-edge conservation treatments reinflate sleeves crushed by centuries of careless storage or restore shattered silk linings.
 X-rays reveal the complex interior boning of a Balenciaga evening gown, and military-grade chemical inhibitors remove aluminum corrosion on Neil Armstrong’s space suit.